 To create a dinosaur dessert table like this one, follow the steps below.

-Create a backdrop using dark brown burlap by the yard (below left), then hang a section of reed fencing (below right) in the center to add some texture.
+Create a backdrop using dark brown burlap by the yard (below left), then hang a section of reed fencing (below center) in the center to add some texture.
 You can buy quite large sections of reed fencing here for under $20.
 If you're on a budget and cant afford to use both, just choose one or the other.
 Then positional some potted kentia palms at each end of the table to add some tropical foliage.

 Dress the table with clusters of small garden rocks and lots of ferns and other house plants to create a pre-historic landscape.

 Frame the scene by hanging a personalized banner, such as the ones below, above the dessert table.
 Some of these can even be personalized by adding a photo of your child.
+For realistic dinosaur banners lilke this one, see supplier 2:

 Here are a few food styling and presentation tips.